premph/zombie-rush/README.md

 # zombie-rush
-A 2D platform shooting game made on python
+A 2D platform shooting game made on python using pygame